-Seven (ONE ORIGINAL AND SIX COPIES) COMPLETE COPIES OF THE APPLICATION PACKET ARE REQUIRED.
+FOUR (ONE ORIGINAL, 2 COPIES, AND ONE ON A FLASH/THUMB DRIVE) COMPLETE COPIES OF THE APPLICATION PACKET ARE REQUIRED.
 (Note: only one copy of most recent audited financial statement needs to be included.)

 - 1. Grant Summary Page Attachment A - 2.
-Four page narrative on how funds will be used to prevent and reduce the impact of ACEs through building resiliency among children and youth.
+Four-page narrative detailing how funds will be used to prevent and reduce the impact of ACEs through building resiliency among children and youth.
 In the narrative, please address how your agency will promote cultural competence in working with youth and children who may have different cultural values and languages as well as LGBTQ children and youth. - 3.
 Letter of commitment or documentation from the private donor specifying the use of the 100% matching funds for your proposal. - 4.
 Using Attachment B Line Item Budget Detail, identify the budget categories for the private funds that will be used for this project and the public matching dollars requested. - 5.
 Provide an organizational chart and explain the relationship of your agency to any parent or sponsoring agency. - 6.
-School District Assurance Attachment C. If the program services are delivered in partnership with a school district or at a school site, and if services are offered at the 6th grade level or higher, the school district superintendent must sign an assurance to participate in the Healthy Youth Survey and allow the use of the Healthy Youth Survey data for prevention planning in the community. - 7.
-List of key organizational staff, including titles and main functions. - 8.
-Describe your basic managerial and fiscal structure including program management, accounting, internal controls, program monitoring and evaluation, and any outside contractors to be utilized in the administration of the program. - 9.
+List of key organizational staff, including titles and main functions.

+- 7. Describe your basic managerial and fiscal structure including program management, accounting, internal controls, program monitoring and evaluation, and any outside contractors to be utilized in the administration of the program. - 8.
 A one-page summary of actual operating revenue and expenses for the past two complete fiscal years, including a listing of funding sources and amounts received over the past two years.
 (Group sources in broad categories; please do not include individual donor names or amount of donations.)
-Programs who have not provided services for at least two years may request an exemption. - 10.
-If the project for which you are seeking funds is a collaboration with other agencies, include letters of commitment or other documentation of support from the collaborating agencies. - 11.
+Programs who have not provided services for at least two years may request an exemption. - 9.
+If the project for which you are seeking funds is a collaboration with other agencies, include letters of commitment or other documentation of support from the collaborating agencies. - 10.
 Summarize the results of your Agency's last audit.
 Include description of any disallowed costs, questioned costs and administrative findings.
 The Commission may request a complete copy of the Audit Report prior to contract award.